pycabook/pycabook/manuscript/part_2_the_clean_architecture/chapter_02_a_basic_example.md

 {icon: github}
 B> Git tag: [chapter-2-domain-models-step-2](https://github.com/pycabook/rentomatic/tree/chapter-2-domain-models-step-2)

-As you can see one of the benefits of a clean architecture is that each layer contains small pieces of code that, being isolated, shall perform simple tasks.
-In this case the model provides an initialisation API and stores the information inside the class.
+As you can see, one of the benefits of a clean architecture is that each layer contains small pieces of code that, being isolated, shall perform simple tasks.
+In this case, the model provides an initialisation API and stores the information inside the class.

 It is often useful to compare models, and we will use this feature later in the project.
 The comparison operator can be added to any Python object through the `__eq__` method that receives another object and returns either `True` or `False`.
 Comparing `Room` fields might however result in a very big `and` chain of statements, so the first things I will do is to write a method to convert the object in a dictionary.
 The test goes in `tests/domain/test_room.py`